What is Business Etiquette ?

 - Complete Business Etiquette Handbook – Barbara Pachter and Marjorie Brody

 Some of these books are international best sellers.
-They can be referred to to brush up your business etiquette skills.
-Besides this there are also several PDF files on business etiquette as well as e-books that you can download.
-They give you all the information you can possibly require on the subject.
+They can refer to brush up on your business etiquette skills.
+Besides this, there are also several PDF files on business etiquette as well as e-books that you can download.
+They give you all the information you may require on the subject.

-There are numerous professional institutes that also provide thorough business etiquette training.
-These institutes conduct workshops, classes and courses that train the attendees for business etiquette.
+Numerous professional institutes also provide thorough business etiquette training.
+These institutes conduct workshops, classes, and courses that train the attendees in business etiquette.

-There are also an extensive range of seminars conducted by authors who have written business etiquette books.
-Often the organization itself conducts an internal business etiquette seminar to brief the employees on what behavior is acceptable and what behavior is intolerable in the office.
-In such seminars there are several business etiquette games and activities that are played and conducted.
+Often the organization conducts an internal business etiquette seminar to brief the employees on what behavior is acceptable and what is intolerable in the office.
+Several business etiquette games and activities are played and conducted in such workshops.
+There is also an extensive range of workshops led by authors who have written business etiquette books.

 If you are looking to set up your own company, make sure that you stick to these business etiquette rules.
 When juniors and employees see their bosses behave in a certain manner, they are most likely to adopt the same practices.

-Business etiquette is not only applicable in the organization but also when you are sitting for an interview.
+Business etiquette applies not only in the organization but also when sitting for an interview.
 A large number of organizations across the globe pay close attention to the business etiquette of prospective employees and interviewees before hiring them on the team.

 - Read books on business etiquette